 Figure 2.
-Voltage fluctuations in the capacitor during Stage-1 for an electrical Maxwell demon with Johnson noise.
-(Note that real voltage fluctuations typically exhibit more "wiggles", as discussed later.)
+Voltage fluctuations in the capacitor during stage 1 for an electrical Maxwell demon with Johnson noise.
+(Note that the real voltage time function typically exhibits more random fluctuation events, as discussed later.)

-The voltage U(t) is monitored as illustrated in Figure 2, and the demon stays in Stage-1 until the voltage reaches a chosen arbitrary threshold value U{th} , which corresponds to the energy on the capacitor.
-The switch is then flipped to position 2, see Figure 3, and the demon gets into its Stage-2 wherein the capacitor is discharged and the energy E{th} is pumped into the resistor on the right.
-In Stage-2, U(t) is monitored on the capacitor, as shown in Figure 4, and when it reaches the zero threshold-level with U(t) = 0 the switch is flipped into its position 1 shown in Figure 1.
-Thus the demon gets into Stage-1 again and, through this step, the full cycle of the demon is completed.
+The voltage U(t) is monitored as illustrated in Figure 2, and the demon stays in stage 1 until the voltage reaches a chosen arbitrary threshold value U{th} , which corresponds to the energy on the capacitor.
+The switch is then flipped to position 2, see Figure 3, and the demon gets into its stage 2 wherein the capacitor is discharged and the energy E{th} is pumped into the resistor on the right.
+In stage 2, U(t) is monitored on the capacitor, as shown in Figure 4, and when it reaches the zero threshold level with U(t) = 0 the switch is flipped into its position 1 shown in Figure 1.
+Thus the demon gets into stage 1 again, and the full cycle of the demon is completed through this step.

-$$E{th} = 0.5CU{th}^{2} \tag{4}$$
+$$E{th} = 0.5CU{th}^2 \tag{4}$$

-By the end of Stage-1, the capacitor has extracted the energy $E{th} = 0.5CU{th}^2$ from the resistor on the left, and this energy is fully dissipated in the resistor on the right by the end of Stage-2.
-When the demon gets back to Stage-1 to start a new cycle, the energy in the capacitor is zero.
-Thus by the end of the new Stage-1 process, the capacitor again extracts $E{th} = 0.5CU{th}^2$ from the resistor on the left, and this energy will once more be fully dissipated in the resistor on the right by the end of the new Stage-2.
+By the end of stage 1, the capacitor has extracted the energy $E{th} = 0.5CU{th}^2$ from the resistor on the left, and this energy is fully dissipated in the resistor on the right by the end of stage 2.
+When the demon gets back to stage 1 to start a new cycle, the energy in the capacitor is zero.
+Thus by the end of the new stage 1 process, the capacitor again extracts $E{th} = 0.5CU{th}^2$ from the resistor on the left, and this energy will once more be fully dissipated in the resistor on the right by the end of the new stage 2.
 Figure 5 illustrates voltage fluctuations during the whole cycle.

 Figure 3.
-Electrical Maxwell demon with Johnson noise in Stage-2.
+Electrical Maxwell demon with Johnson noise in stage 2.

 Figure 4.
-Voltage fluctuations on the capacitor during Stage-2 for an electrical Maxwell demon with Johnson noise.
-(Note that real voltage fluctuations typically exhibit more "wiggles", as discussed later.)
+Voltage fluctuations on the capacitor during stage 2 for an electrical Maxwell demon with Johnson noise.
+(Note that real voltage fluctuations typically exhibit more random events, as discussed later.)